 Non-certified devices can also be taken into account.
-The following assessment without more exact verification will be accepted for this: efficiencies which are measured in accordance with NEN 7120 (Dutch KIWA certificate), CAPE/RECADO-PQE (French measurement in accordance with CSTB, measured value for hot and cold water connection) or CSA B55 (Canadian test standard) are entered as steady-state efficiencies.
+The following assessment without more exact verification will be accepted for this: efficiencies which are measured in accordance with NEN 7120 (Dutch KIWA certificate), CAPE/RE-CADO-PQE (French measurement in accordance with CSTB, measured value for hot and cold water connection) or CSA B55 (Canadian test standard) are entered as steady-state efficiencies.
 The effective dead time of 10 seconds per litre of fresh water content of the device can be assumed.

-Certified drain water heat recovery systems can be found at
+Certified drain water heat recovery systems:

-www.passivehouse.com → component database → Building services

-Waste water pipes (and rainwater downpipe within the envelope)
+www.passivehouse.com \rightarrow component database \rightarrow Building services Waste water pipes (and rainwater downpipe within the envelope)